Danielku15/SlickGrid-wiki/Handling-selection.md

-Selecting cells in SlickGrid handled by a *selection model*.
+Selecting cells in SlickGrid is handled by a *selection model*.

 Selection models are controllers responsible for handling user interactions and notifying subscribers of the changes in the selection.
 Selection is represented as an array of Slick.Range objects.